 We live in a time when events and changes in one part of the world can rapidly affect people and environments in other parts of the world.
 Economies, environments and cultures are linked across the world, as never before.

 Geographers in the twenty first century will need to be able to critically unpick issues to fully grasp the impact of globalisation on people and the planet.

 Sound and sustainable stewardship of the environment and its resources is essential for future generations.
 Geography is the only subject which has as a main focus the relationships between people and their environments - both locally and globally.

 Particularly wide combinations of skills relevant to employment are developed through the learning of geography and its stimulating use of contemporary issues and real world examples.
 The use of GIS in education and beyond is a vital skill that is incorporated through the use of ARCGIS in all topics.

 Course content and Assessment

 We follow the Edexcel syllabus and there is currently one residential field trip in Year 12.
-An international field course is planned for the coming year.
 Further details of the syllabus (first teaching from 2016) can be found at www.qualifications.pearson.com